neoclide/neovim/README.md

 Currently works on node >= 8.

-This module is used by [coc.nvim](https://github.com/neoclide/coc.nvim), you can this module to create extension for vim8 and neovim, but it's recommended to build extension for coc.nvim.
+This module is used by [coc.nvim](https://github.com/neoclide/coc.nvim), you can use this module to create extension for vim8 and neovim, but it's recommended to build extension for coc.nvim.

 ## Installation